rex-sheridan/taklo/README.md

 Add Option to Custom Field dropdown
 Get Option of Custom Field dropdown
 Delete Option of Custom Field dropdown

+## Labels

+Get a Label
+Update a Label
+Delete a Label
+Update a field on a label
+Create a Label

+## Notifications

+Get a Notification
+Update a Notification's read status
+Get a field of a Notification
+Mark all Notifications as read
+Update Notification's read status
+Get the Board a Notification is on
+Get the Card a Notification is on
+Get the List a Notification is on
+Get the Member a Notification is about (not the creator) Get the Member who created the Notification
+Get a Notification's associated Organization

+## Search

+Search Trello
+Search for Members

 ## License